sadroeck/cargo-mirage/README.md

 # cargo-mirage

+NOTE: This is a Work-In-Progress.
+It works as an MVP, but might require some tweaks to run in all environments.
+Many features are still missing.
+A list can be found below.

 This is a utility to set up a dedicated [crates.io](https://crates.io) mirror.
 Cargo can be configured to use the newly created mirror by using Cargo's support for [source replacement](https://doc.rust-lang.org/cargo/reference/source-replacement.html).

+## Features

+- [x] HTTP Crate download server
+- [x] Registry with custom configuration
+- [x] Background crate crawler & downloaders
+- [ ] Git daemonization ( currently has to be set up manually )
+- [ ] Configurable logging & logging-levels
+- [ ] HTTPS support
+- [ ] Custom upstream crates.io sources
+- [ ] Yanked crate handling
+- [ ] Private crates (not in crates.io registry)

 ## Installation